Branislav Spáčil

-Branislav Spáčil (born 20 September 2003) is a Slovak professional footballer who plays for Polish club Górnik Łęczna as a right winger.
+Branislav Spáčil (born 20 September 2003) is a Slovak professional footballer who plays for I liga club Odra Opole as a right winger.

 Club career

 Spáčil made his Slovak Super Liga debut for Nitra against Senica during a 0–3 home loss at pod Zoborom on 17 April 2021.

 On 18 July 2024, he moved from Slovan Bratislava B to Polish I liga club Górnik Łęczna on a one-year deal.

+After Górnik's relegation, Spáčil signed a two-year contract with another I liga side Odra Opole on 12 June 2026.